Skip to main content

 Age Problems with Ratios

-Example: The ratio of ages of father and son is 5:2.
-After 10 years,
+Example: The ratio of the ages of a father and his son is 7:3.
+After 6 years,

 Solution: